 She instantly knew who it was, and quickly apologised.

-‘Sorry, Jacinta,’ she said, contritely.
+‘Sorry, Jacinta.’
+She huffed loudly.
 ‘I’m just leaving the office now.’

 She cringed at how corny that must sound to Jacinta.
 She’d know she finished work earlier.
 And Jacinta would keep at her until she gave her an appropriate response.
 She didn’t look forward to that because Jacinta was like a bear with a sore head when she was upset about something.

 ‘Look, I know this sounds crazy, but …’